 When you’re getting ready for an interview, you need to prepare yourself for a wide range of interview questions.
 While many of them will be specific questions about your particular experience, skills, and expertise, others are more general, like the interview question “What motivates you?”

-While there’s not really a wrong way to answer this question, there is a way to answer that makes your interviewer think, “This candidate is a great match for the role!”
+While there’s no right or wrong way to answer this question, there is a way to answer that will make your interviewer think, “This candidate is a great match for the role!”

 - What drives you?